 Hedging against employment risk

-17 days ago by Brandon Kew / Back to all blogs
+over 3 years ago by Brandon Kew / Back to all blogs

 When faced with an unavoidable corporate lay off, how do employers protect the interest of the organisation while remaining as fair and human as we possibly can to employees?
 Undoubtedly, this has been one of the hardest conundrums many employers and HR professionals had to deal with amidst Covid-19’s economic fallout.